infinum/accessibility-mobile-standards/Docs/Accessibility guidelines/Understandable principle for Android.md

 It is recommended that all text content used in the application, including `contentDescriptions`, is implemented using Android resource framework.

-It is also important to support localization because of accessibility services. even though TalkBack supports [various languages](https://support.google.com/accessibility/android/answer/11101402?hl=en), not all of the are supported on every Android version.
+It is also important to support localization because of accessibility services.Even though TalkBack supports [various languages](https://support.google.com/accessibility/android/answer/11101402?hl=en), not all of them are supported on every Android version.

 **Server-driven application**

-If the application is server driven and most of the content is depending on the backend output, it is important to create logic where the app will on launch send information about the current locale.
+If the application is server-driven and most of the content is depending on the backend output, it is important to create logic where the app will on launch send information about the current locale.
 In that scenario, backend should based on the received information about current locale, return the content in the corresponding language.

 :white_check_mark: **Success criteria**